FaheemKhan89/first_repo/my_first_file.md

 # Readme

-This is a readme file \
+This is also a readme file \
 we are in Git101 session \

 - .gitignore   " The files you dont want to show up on git "